CS102C-Fall2024/quiz5/question1/README.md

 Please refer to the quiz for the question and answer this question with a file named q1.py.

-Also, please document the compilation steps along with a sample output.
+Also, please document how to run your program.